Log Me In

 • A requirement that requested records are identified as actually pertinent to the activities of a suspected terrorist or person in contact with a suspected terrorist.

-• Most importantly, the new legislation allows the recipient of a records request to consult with an attorney and file a challenge to a records request with an FISA court judge.
+• Most importantly, the new legislation allows the recipient of a records request to consult with an attorney and file a challenge to a records request with an FISA court judge

 • In summary and as always, be informed and consult, consult and consult.

-For more information on the Patriot Act: http://www.zurinstitute.com/subpoena.html#patriot
+For more information on the Patriot Act: https://www.zurinstitute.com/subpoena.html#patriot